Daily routines Grooming and dental care Rescue-aware handovers

 Build the care plan from the handover, not guesswork

-If you are adopting, fostering, or helping a Yorkie move homes, ask for practical details before changing everything at once.
-Current food, medication, vet history, grooming needs, toilet habits, sleep routine, fears, triggers, bite history, and handling preferences all help the dog feel safer.
+If you are adopting, fostering, or helping a Yorkie move homes, ask for practical details before changing everything.
+Current food, medication, vet history, grooming needs, toilet habits, sleep routine, fears, triggers, bite history, and handling preferences — all of it helps the dog feel safer.

 A written handover is especially useful for older dogs, nervous dogs, and dogs with dental, skin, joint, or chronic health concerns.
-It gives the new home a calmer starting point and helps your vet understand what has already been tried.
+It gives the new home a calmer starting point.

 First two weeks